-- A review undertaken every year by an external reviewer in accordance with compliances and requirements of various statutory bodies.
+- A series of activities will be undertaken at random to verify the rigour of the assessment processes which include (but are not limited to): - Moderation at the margins (final results centred around the specific grade levels a representative sample of assessments around these borderline grades will be reviewed) - Multiple markers in the same subject the distribution of the marks awarded by the multiple markers is assessed (and if there are multiple questions in the assessment, then the marks for each question) to ascertain whether there are markers who might lie outside the average or general trend - Random sampling review of a number of randomly-selected examples of all the assessment types for an entire subject. - A review undertaken every year by an external reviewer in accordance with compliances and requirements of various statutory bodies.
 The report template includes, but is not limited to, comment on academic standards, standards of student performance, course structure and curriculum, the alignment of learning outcomes to the assessment types, teaching methods, assessment criteria and marking, grade distributions, and moderation and sampling methods. - e.
-The Director Examinations will six monthly report to the Examinations Board of the post assessment moderation and validation activities as in undertaken with details of - o formal reports received - o areas of improvement/gaps highlighted - o related improvement activities plan, with assigned responsibilities and completion dates - o Update on actions undertaken from previous post assessment and moderation activities
+The Director Examinations will six monthly report to the Examinations Board of the post assessment moderation and validation activities as in undertaken with details of - o formal reports received - areas of improvement/gaps highlighted - $\circ\;$ related improvement activities plan, with $\;$ assigned responsibilities and completion dates - $\circ\,$ Update on actions undertaken from previous post assessment and moderation activities